kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana/prometheus.md

 Applying this configuration should reduce the number of stored metrics by about 20%, as well as reducing the number of attributes stored on many remaining metrics.

-[^1] Actually, this drops a lot, but not all, non-essential telemetry.
-This drops most, while keeping the complexity reasonable.

 ### Metric Thinning with Crippling

-The section above drops metrics unused by Kiali; making those configuration changes should not negatively impact Kiali.
-But there are some very heavy metrics that can be removed, if you don't need them for your use of Kiali.
+The section above drops metrics unused by Kiali.
+As such, making those configuration changes should not negatively impact Kiali behavior in any way.
+But some very heavy metrics remain.
+Some, or all of these metrics can also be dropped, but their removal will impact the behavior of Kiali.
+This may be OK if you don't use the affected features of Kiali, or if you are willing to sacrifice the feature for the associated metric savings.
 In particular, these are "Histogram" metrics.
 Istio is planning to make some improvements to help users better configure these metrics, but as of this writing they are still defined with fairly bad default "buckets", making the number of associated time-series quite large, and the overhead of maintaining and querying the metrics, intensive.
 Each histogram actually is comprised of 3 stored metrics.
-For example, the `xxx` histogram results in the following metrics stored into Prometheus:
+For example, a histogram named `xxx` would result in the following metrics stored into Prometheus:

-- xxx_bucket
+- `xxx_bucket`
   - The most intensive metric, and is required to calculate percentile values.
-- xxx_count
+- `xxx_count`
   - Required to calculate 'avg' values.
-- xxx_sum
+- `xxx_sum`
   - Required to calculate rates over time, and for 'avg' values.

-To save Prometheus resources, at the expense of some Kiali features, some or all of these metrics can be dropped.
-One of the following three approaches is recommended:
+When considering whether to thin the Histogram metrics, one of the following three approaches is recommended:

-1. If the relevant Kiali reporting is needed, keep the histogram as-is
+1. If the relevant Kiali reporting is needed, keep the histogram as-is.
-2. If the relevant Kiali reporting is not needed, or not worth the additional, drop the entire histogram
+2. If the relevant Kiali reporting is not needed, or not worth the additional metric overhead, drop the entire histogram.
 3. If the metric chart percentiles are not required, drop only the xxx_bucket metric.
-This removes the majority of the histogram overhead while keeping graph throughput labeling and non-percentil metric chart support.
+This removes the majority of the histogram overhead while keeping rate and average (non-percentile) values in Kiali.

 These are the relevant Histogram metrics: